 Combine all dry ingredients in the bowl of a stand mixer.

-Add the wet ingredients (sourdough discard, pumpkin purée and water) and mix until a shaggy dough forms.
+Add the wet ingredients and mix until a shaggy dough forms.

-Using your palm for friction, roll each piece of dough into a ball.
+Using one palm for friction, roll each piece of dough into a ball (with the same side on your palm).

-Use your thumb to press and stretch a hole in the center of the dough.
-Make this hole larger than you think it should be (it will close up a lot during the boiling and baking process).
+Use your thumb to press a hole in the center of the dough.
+Stretch the hole to form your bagel shape.
+Stretch this to be larger than you think it should be!
+The bagels will expand and rise a lot during boiling and baking.

 Expert Baking Tips

 - When shaping the bagels, make the center hole larger than you think it should be.
-This hole will fill in a lot as the bagels boil, and then bake.
+The bagels will rise and expand a lot during the boiling and baking steps.

-- Pass the float test!
-Make sure the bagels float in the boiling water.
+- Make sure the bagels pass the float test!
+The bagels should float in the boiling water.
 If not, they need a little more time to rise.

 What is sourdough discard?